wccdev/cookiecutter-django/README.md

 -   Optional basic ASGI setup for Websockets
 -   Optional custom static build using Gulp and livereload
 -   Send emails via [Anymail](https://github.com/anymail/django-anymail) (using [Mailgun](http://www.mailgun.com/) by default or Amazon SES if AWS is selected cloud provider, but switchable)
--   Media storage using Amazon S3 or Google Cloud Storage
+-   Media storage using Amazon S3, Google Cloud Storage or Alibaba Cloud Storage
 -   Docker support using [docker-compose](https://github.com/docker/compose) for development and production (using [Traefik](https://traefik.io/) with [LetsEncrypt](https://letsencrypt.org/) support)
 -   [Procfile](https://devcenter.heroku.com/articles/procfile) for deploying to Heroku
 -   Instructions for deploying to [PythonAnywhere](https://www.pythonanywhere.com/)